nanoy42/nanoy.fr/content/authors/nanoy/_index.md

 ## About Me

-I am a Post Doctoral researcher at the University of Padova in Italy working on experimental Quantum Technologies, in particular Quantum Communication.
+I am a Maître de Conférences (Associate Professor) at Sorbonne Université.
+My research is focused on experimental Quantum Technologies, in particular Quantum Communication.
 I graduated my PhD in Sorbonne Université in Paris, working principally on Quantum Key Distribution and integration.
-I now continue on working on those subjects and more in Padova !
+I now continue on working on those subjects and more !